 If you do wear a mask, once you have been seated in your treatment room, you (the patient) may remove the mask for the remainder of your appointment.
-Please keep the mask on your lap, or in a purse or other bag that you have brought with you.
+Please keep the mask on your lap or pocket, or in a purse or other bag that you have brought with you.
 Please do not place your mask onto any countertops or otherwise in our office.
-Companions should keep their masks on while in our office.

 Why am I being asked screening questions when I schedule and confirm my appointment?

-Current Texas regulations require us to screen all patients for possible COVID-19 exposure/risk factors when making or confirming patient appointments.
+Current Texas Dental Board regulations require us to screen all patients for possible COVID-19 exposure/risk factors when confirming patient appointments.